ok-nick/setup-aftman/README.md

 GitHub action to install and run [aftman](https://github.com/LPGhatguy/aftman); a toolchain manager.

 ## Usage
-This is the most common case and automatically provides all the parameters using the latest released version of `aftman`.
+Use the latest released version of `aftman` with default parameters:
 ```yaml
 steps:
 - uses: ok-nick/setup-aftman@v0.3.0